jeffreybergier/Retro-Stream-Tutorial/README.md

 out poppy and out of sync and weird.
 So I had to reduce the audio quality on the capture side to 16,000hz which is not ideal.

+That said, this is a limitation of FFMPEG and not the PowerPC Mac.
+As we all know, audio quality with high bit rate MP3 and AAC files on old Macs works really well.

 ### System Requirements

 1. PowerPC Mac running at least Mac OS X 10.4 Tiger (10.5 Leopard preferred)